MFA Authenticator: FOREVER!

 The Second one:

 Here is the WHY, he/she would need to do that.
-When you are not using the passwordless option and you are suddenly receiving a not expected MFA prompt it could mean that when it’s a real attack, the attacker has your credentials!
+When you are not using the passwordless option and you are suddenly receiving a not-expected MFA prompt, it could mean that when it’s a real attack, the attacker has your credentials!
 And that is something that really not be looked at and be taken slightly!

-So let’s take a look at how we could make sure these 2 are going to be taken care of.
+So, let’s examine how we could ensure that these 2 are taken care of.

-3.Details about what we are going to change
+3. Details about what we are going to change

 But unfortunately, these 2 options aren’t available in the MFA portal yet.